-When using the proportional equity method, investments are the contractual clauses of the financial instrument in question. initially recognized at cost, and said amount is increased or decreased to recognize the investor's share in the profits and losses Company buys or sells the instruments. of the entity after the date of acquisition/incorporation.
-Likewise, the net assets and identifiable contingent liabilities acquired in the On initial recognition, the Company measures financial assets or liabilities at their fair value plus or minus, in the case of initial investment in a subsidiary and/or associate are originally instruments not recognized at fair value through profit or loss, the valued at their fair values at the date of said investment.
-If applicable, the value of the interests in subsidiaries and associates transaction costs that are directly attributable to the acquisition includes the goodwill recognized on that date.
-When the itself, such as fees and commissions.
-Company's participation in losses is equal to or exceeds the value When the fair value differs from the initial recognition cost value, of participation in said entities, the Company does not recognize the Company recognizes the difference as follows: additional losses, except when there are legal or assumed obligations to provide funds or make payments on their behalf.
+When using the proportional equity method, investments are initially recognized at cost, and said amount is increased or decreased to recognize the investor's share in the profits and losses of the entity after the date of acquisition/incorporation.
+Likewise, the net assets and identifiable contingent liabilities acquired in the initial investment in a subsidiary and/or associate are originally valued at their fair values at the date of said investment.
+If applicable, the value of the interests in subsidiaries and associates includes the goodwill recognized on that date.
+When the Company's participation in losses is equal to or exceeds the value of participation in said entities, the Company does not recognize additional losses, except when there are legal or assumed obligations to provide funds or make payments on their behalf.